pthiem-stripe/bookstore-demo/README.md

 Using Stripe Customer Objects and providing more customer-related information (such as addresses) helps with fraud prevention and analytics, and enables other useful features such as storing and reusing payment methods.

 #### Subscriptions
 Subscriptions (e.g. for monthly new releases) could be a way to expand the current business.
-Stripe APIs can be used to setup subscriptions.
+Stripe APIs can be used to set up subscriptions.
 The customer portal can be made available to customers to manage their subscriptions.

 #### Discount Codes
-Discount Codes could be leveraged during promotion perios or for loyal customers.
+Discount Codes could be leveraged during promotion periods or for loyal customers.

 #### Error handling
 The current state of the app does not include proper error handling, e.g. for failing API calls.

 #### Move to a scalable, managed backend
 The Netlify backend is a nice way to quickly ramp up an app.
-It is limited in its abilities to be configured and managed, e.g. logs are discarded after a few days.
+It is limited in its ability to be configured and managed, e.g. logs are discarded after a few days.

 ### References used
 [PaymentIntent Api](https://stripe.com/docs/api/payment_intents)